 Propane and kerosene heaters – While inexpensive, portable propane and kerosene heaters are a bad choice because they require ventilation to operate safely.
 A lot of stinking exhaust and water vapor is also produced.
 If you want to avoid a constant cold draft, excess, humidity, and bothersome smells, avoid them.

 Wood stove – Wood stoves can be dangerous and require proper ventilation.
 If you do use a wood stove this winter, make sure you schedule professional maintenance before using.

 Portable electric space heaters – Electric space heaters can be good as a temporary solution, but they are not very effective and can overload your electrical circuits.
 It is also a very expensive heating method compared with other heating types.
 If you use a portable space heater, make sure you follow proper space heater safety, such as maintaining a minimum 3-foot clearance from anything that could burn.

 One of the best ways to increase the heat in your garage is to retain it in the first place.
-A lot of air can escape around windows, garage doors, and where utilities enter.
+A lot of air can escape from windows, garage doors, and where utilities enter.

 Here are some tips to start warming your garage through insulation:

 Replacing the weatherstripping around your garage door is an inexpensive and effective solution.
 In fact, you can usually pick up a DIY kit at your local home store.
 You can either go with a Styrofoam or Reflective insulation kit.